Kajabi/kajabi-guides/titles-for-developers.md

 * Helps set and maintain professional standards for the entire organization.
 * Expected to routinely interface with other departments and leaders in company, as well as other vendors, at a high level with little assistance.
-* Usually at least 7 years of experience being a professional developer in the specific domain.
+* Usually at least 7 years of experience being a professional developer in Saas web applications.